foundry/NSViewControllerPresentation/README.md

 # NSViewControllerPresentation

-Simple demo of NSViewController's present and dismiss methods, including custom NSViewControllerPresentationAnimator object
+A small demo of NSViewController's present and dismiss methods, including custom NSViewControllerPresentationAnimator object

 Examples provided for the following methods: